mms-gianni/locust-admin/README.md

 ```
 docker-compose build
 ```
+(docker compose it is not usable with you KiND cluster)

 ## Possible future features
-- Store loadtest results in a database (MongoDB? or Prometheus? https://github.com/siimon/prom-client)
+- Store loadtest results in a database (MongoDB? or Prometheus? https://github.com/siimon/prom-client) or a Prometheus exporter
 - Add provision support for other clouds (AWS, Google, Azure, Digital Ocean ... )